ovgu-ubit/output/README.md

-# output
+# Output

-A tool for publication, cost and contract monitoring in libraries
+Web application for managing and analyzing publications of universities